Caring for the ex Odeon John Compton (3/9) organ.

 |The audience gather for Cameron's concert (NW)|

-The final member's Sunday afternoons at Ryhope will be Sunday 10th March & Sunday 31st March (1.30-3.30pm).
-Come and listen to, or play the Mighty Compton Organ for one last time.
+The final member's Sunday afternoon at Ryhope was held on the 31st March 2019 where Paul, Harry and David played the Mighty Compton Organ for one last time.

 The Sunderland Theatre Organ Preservation Society was formed in 1975, and one of the first concerts promoted by the organisation featured Mr Blackpool himself...Reg Dixon of Tower Ballroom fame.
 Other leading organists of the day were invited to play the instrument in the Odeon cinema including Jess Yates, Foley Bates, Doreen Chadwick, Ron Curtis and Phil Kelsall.
 The Society bought the organ when the Odeon (now Top Rank organisation) went over to "bingo".
 After a period of storage a new home was found for the instrument in Ryhope Community Centre, and concerts followed its installment there from 1992.